What is a Comprehensive Evaluation?

 We do not offer payment plans seeing as we are able to delay scheduling your intake to a later time so that you have an extra few weeks or months to feel financially more ready for the cost of the evaluation.
 If you are in need of a more urgent evaluation and unable to financially afford the cost of the evaluation, it is recommended to contact your medical or insurance provider directly for them to provide options.

 If you do not wish to receive a superbill to attempt independent insurance reimbursement, you will receive a Good Faith Estimate for your treatment within either one or three business days, depending on when your intake is scheduled.
 In line with the federal No Surprises Act, the Good Faith Estimate is a document that summarizes your anticipated total charges for the service that will be provided – this is to be sure that you fully understand how much you will pay and to protect you from being billed for amounts unexpectedly.
-At Uplift Psychology Group, our intake paperwork outlines add-on fees and charges (such as attending a child’s IEP meeting, late cancellations or late reschedules, additional hours of testing requested by you, etc.) however we will never provide any add-on service without first notifying you about the exact plan and receiving your agreement.
+At Relucent Psychology Group, our intake paperwork outlines add-on fees and charges (such as attending a child’s IEP meeting, late cancellations or late reschedules, additional hours of testing requested by you, etc.) however we will never provide any add-on service without first notifying you about the exact plan and receiving your agreement.

 We accept all major credit cards and HAS/FSA cards.
 No referral is needed to receive our services.